What’s Good for the Planet, is Good for You

 “If one cares about the environment, one must care about eating animals … Someone who regularly eats factory-farmed products cannot call himself an environmentalist without divorcing that word from its meaning.” – Jonathan Safran Foer, Eating Animals

 The numbers don’t lie.
 Animal agriculture and meat consumption are significant contributors to climate change.
 Some are saying it’s now on track to be among the world’s biggest contributors to climate change, outpacing the fossil fuel industry.
 Even using sustainable farming practices, we cannot pretend that the resulting greenhouse gases from grass-fed beef and poultry are insignificant.
 A recent Guardian article titled Avoiding meat and dairy is ‘single biggest way’ to reduce your impact on Earth discusses this in depth.
+In short, your food choices matter now more than ever.
+A recent study says the human diet is causing ‘catastrophic’ damage to planet.

 Further, according to ClimateNexus.org: